rionaldoalviansa/Hoax-Valid-News-Classification-With-Bi-LSTM/README.md

 DESCRIPTION
 =================================================================================================================================
-This project revolves around the classification of whether news is a hoax or valid based on its content.
-As an NLP project, this project was done using a deep learning model called Bi-LSTM.
-With this project, it was hoped that we could help people differentiate between hoaxes and valid news that is currently around.
+This project revolves around the classification of whether news is a hoax or valid based on its content.\n As an NLP project, this project was done using a deep learning model called Bi-LSTM.\n With this project, it was hoped that we could help people differentiate between hoaxes and valid news that is currently around.\n

 DATASETS